By Holly Shiels, University of Manchester

 The Greenland shark was one of the lesser-known species of sharks up until last year when their extreme longevity was uncovered.
 The finding that they live in the deep, dark Arctic waters for hundreds of years captured the imagination of the world and the attention of scientists.
 How does an animal born in Shakespeare’s time still patrol the deep today?
 What do they eat?
 When do they breed?
 What features distinguish males from females?

 There are many open questions about these enigmatic animals.
 The purpose of our #GreenlandSharkProject expedition was to use physiology – the science of how living things work – to help us find answers.

 The Greenland shark is listed by the International Union for Conservation of Nature (IUCN) as data-deficient and near-threatened.
 While we know the species is under pressure to survive, we need more information about its biology to form an effective conservation plan.

 To gather this information, John Fleng Steffensen, Professor in Fish Physiology at the University of Copenhagen, brought together an international group of eight physiologists.
-Our team includes experts in swimming and locomotion (kinematics), skeletal muscle and cardiac muscle, osmoregulation (the regulation of water, salt and other ions in the body) and eco-physiology (how an organism’s body adapts to its environment).
+Our team included experts in swimming and locomotion (kinematics), skeletal muscle and cardiac muscle, osmoregulation (the regulation of water, salt and other ions in the body) and eco-physiology (how an organism’s body adapts to its environment).